dotnet/docs/docs/core/tools/dotnet-new-list.md

 - **`--tag <TAG>`**

   Filters templates based on template tags.
 To be selected, a template must have at least one tag that exactly matches the criteria.
-Available since .NET Core 5.0.300 SDK.
+Available since .NET SDK 5.0.300.

 - **`--type <TYPE>`**